Track down free San Diego County public records today using this streamlined resource.

 Arrest records can still be found through any other city’s police department by contacting them directly–often through submitting an electronic record request, emailing, calling or sending a written request by mail.
 To find out how to reach these local police agencies, individuals can type “[city name] police contact information” into any search engine.

-How To Find Marriage & Divorce Certificates in San Diego County California
+How To Retrieve Marriage & Divorce Certificates in San Diego County

 In San Diego County, marriage records and divorce certificates are both publicly available, but are hosted by different record custodians.

-Marriage records are hosted by the County Clerk-Recorder and divorce records are hosted by the superior court — the process to access marital records for both of these agencies is seen below and online requests can also be done through the state-approved vendor VitalChek.
+Marriage records are hosted by the San Diego County Clerk-Recorder and divorce records are hosted by the superior court of the county.
+The process to access marital records for both of these agencies is seen below and online requests can also be done through the state-approved vendor VitalChek.

 Furthermore, there are stipulations as to who can access this information although non-certified records can tell you if someone is married or divorced.

-Obtain Marriage Records Through the San Diego County Clerk-Recorder
+Obtain Marriage Records via the San Diego County Clerk-Recorder

 The San Diego County Clerk-Recorder maintains the county’s marriage records and will have them ready for public request 10 business days after the marriage ceremony is held.3